2025 Miss La Crosse Oktoberfest – Vivian Stephenson

 The Miss La Crosse Oktoberfest Scholarship Program awards thousands of dollars in cash and in-kind scholarships plus many gifts and benefits every year.
 Miss La Crosse Oktoberfest also travels to many festivals and appearances each year with the Oktoberfest Royal Family.

-Please follow Savannah’s journey on the Miss La Crosse Oktoberfest Scholarship Program page on Facebook page for news and updates.
+Please follow Vivian’s journey on the Miss La Crosse Oktoberfest Scholarship Program page on Facebook page for news and updates.

 Eligibility